 Mindspace is the region where symbols exist - structures that intersect meaning and matter.

-From a physical space perspective, one does not "see" the hyper-dimensions of mindspace; they can only be "experienced" by living creatures.
 The abstract dimensions are completely invisible pathways interconnecting thoughts, ideas, and other minds.

 From the perspective of the entire hyper-dimensional space every arrangement of matter is connected to both the physical and abstract dimensions of mindspace simultaneously.